-Avoid smoking in the home or car, and ask your partner, friends and family to do the same when they are around your baby.
+Avoid smoking in the home and ask your partner, friends and family to do the same when they are around your baby.
+From 1 February 2022, it is an offence to smoke in a vehicle where a child or young person aged under 18 is present.
+It is also an offence if the driver does not prevent smoking in a private vehicle.